aragon/aragon-cli/docs/Dao-commands.md

 The `aragon dao` commands can be used for interacting with your DAO directly from the command line.
 These commands are also available directly using the `dao` alias.

+> **Note**<br>
+> The default mnemonic of the Aragon CLI is the same for all users.
+If you are going to deploy a DAO to public networks it is highly recommended that you use your own web3 provider.
+Instructions on that can be found [here](https://hack.aragon.org/docs/guides-faq#set-a-private-key)

 ## dao new

 Uses a DAO Template to create a new DAO and prints its address.